Arnklit/ShellFurGodot/README.md

 **Main**

 - **Shader Type** - This allows you to select between shaders, the options are *Regular*, *Mobile* and *Custom* (*Custom* only appears when a shader is set in the *Custom Shader* field).
 The *Mobile* shader differs from the *Regular* shader in that it does not use depth_draw_alpha_prepass as that does not work well in my testing on Android, it also uses simpler diffuse and specular shading and disables shadows on the fur.
 Note: Both *Regular* and *Mobile* shaders work with GLES2.
-- **Custom Shader** - This option allows you to easily make a copy of the selected shader and edit it.
+- **Custom Shader** - This option allows you to use a custom shader, selecting new will clone the currently active shader for you to edit.
 - **Layers** - The amount of shells that are generated around the object, more layers equals nicer strands, but will decrease performance.
 - **Pattern Selector** - This options allows you to select between the five included patterns.
 ![image](https://user-images.githubusercontent.com/4955051/97798110-fe883980-1c1a-11eb-9efd-66369c21b8d0.png)